 * Difficulty swallowing, chewing or tasting and speaking.

-* A dry sticky feeling in the throat resulting in frequent need to drink water.
+* A sticky feeling in the throat resulting in frequent need to drink water.

-* Sores in the mouth or split skin and cracked lips.
+* Sores in the mouth or tongue or split skin and cracked lips.

 * A tingling and burning sensation in the mouth and tongue.

-* Hoarse voice and dry nasal passages and sore throat.
+* Hoarse voice and dried nasal passages and sore throat.

 * Bad breath and tooth decay.

-If you are experiencing frequent symptoms of dry mouth you should consult a physician to ensure that you understand fully the reasons for the dry mouth condition.
+If you are experiencing frequent symptoms of dry mouth you should consult a doctor to ensure that you understand why your mouth is dried while and what can be done to treat it.

-Please contact us directly if you would like to learn more about dry mouth and snoring.
+Please contact us directly if you would like to learn more about how VitalSleep can help.